alexyuly/chil/README.md

 ### Use of YAML

 Chil code conforms to the [YAML 1.2 spec](http://yaml.org/spec/1.2/spec.html).
 Chil code is not algorithmic.
 It is a data structure, which is consumed by the chil runtime engine to produce a deterministic result based on a set of abstractions.
 The chil runtime engine is a like a universal state machine that produces output based on a given set of inputs.
 In other words, user-facing data flows through chil code, which itself is expressed as data which flows through the chil runtime.

-YAML is well-suited to a language that is expressed purely as a "declared" data structure.
+YAML is well-suited to a language that is expressed purely as data.
+Chil code functions as a schema for parsing by the chil runtime, which is itself a universal algorithm for any kind of computation.

+### Components

+The fundamental unit of application development in chil is the ***component***.